History of Negeri Sembilan FC: 2010s (2010–2019)

-On 6 December 2014 the president of the Negeri Sembilan Football Association announced that the Negeri Sembilan team would be known as the Negeri Sembilan Matrix from the 2015 season.
-This has become the beginning of the process of privatising the Negeri Sembilan.

-In 2015, overall Negeri Sembilan did not play as expected.
-The club has invested heavily in the team, but they are only 6th in the league and knocked out early in the FA Cup. even more disappointing when they failed to qualify for the Malaysia Cup.
+On 6 December 2014, the president of the Negeri Sembilan Football Association announced that the Negeri Sembilan team would be known as the Negeri Sembilan Matrix from the 2015 season.
+This has become the privatising the Negeri Sembilan.
+In 2015, overally Negeri Sembilan did not play as expected.
+The club has invested heavily, but they were 6th in the league and knocked out early in the FA Cup.
 On 26 August 2015, the Negeri Sembilan Football Association disbanded the Premier League team NS Matrix, shortly after the team failed to qualify for the Malaysia Cup 2015.
 Also eliminated is the head coach, K. Devan.

-On 25 December 2015 Negeri Sembilan successfully defeated Perlis in the Kings Gold Cup match with a 2–1 win at Tuanku Syed Putra Stadium.
+On 25 December 2015, Negeri Sembilan successfully defeated Perlis in the Kings Gold Cup match with a 2–1 win at Tuanku Syed Putra Stadium.
 This success ended Negeri Sembilan's 23-year drought since 1992 and brought home the round trophy and RM40,000 in cash, while the runner-up received RM20,000 in cash.

-In December 2016 the club signed several new players.
-Among them were Lee Tuck, Bruno Suzuki, and Nemanja Vidic.
-Played in the 2017 Malaysia Premier League, the club has a mission to climb up for the Malaysia Super League.
+In December 2016, the club signed several new players.
+Among them were Lee Tuck, Bruno Suzuki, and Nemanja Vidić.
 On 4 March 2017, Negeri Sembilan continued to be on the top of the Premier League when they defeated Kuala Lumpur 2–1 at the Tuanku Abdul Rahman Stadium, Paroi.
-Negeri Sembilan was successfully promoted to the Super League for 2018 despite only being in 5th place.
-The club managed to qualify for the semi finals of the FA Cup, and on 13 May 2017, the FA Cup semi-final second leg against Pahang ended with a 2–1 victory over Pahang with an aggregate of 3–1.
-Negeri Sembilan was previously defeated by a score of 1–0 in the first match at Darul Makmur Stadium.
+Negeri Sembilan was successfully promoted to the Super League for 2018, despite only being in 5th place.
+The club managed to qualify for the semi finals of the FA Cup, and on 13 May 2017, the FA Cup semi-final second leg against Pahang ended with a 3–1 aggregate victory.

-On 7 June 2018 the Negeri Sembilan Football Association (PBNS) lost an experienced figure when Datuk Seri Mohamad Hasan resigned as president of the association.
-Also followed Mohamad's footsteps were two vice presidents, Datuk Mohamad Haslah Mohd Amin, who was also the PBNS Chief Finance Officer and manager of the Negeri Sembilan Super League team, and lastly, Datuk Abd Ghani Hasan.

-On 10 September 2018 Tunku Besar of Tampin, Tunku Syed Razman Tunku Syed Idrus Al-Qadri, was elected as the new President of the Negeri Sembilan Football Association (PBNS) for the period of 2018–2021 after winning unopposed at the 86th PBNS Congress, held at Klana Resort.
+On 7 June 2018, the Negeri Sembilan Football Association (PBNS) lost an experienced figure when Datuk Seri Mohamad Hasan resigned as president.
+On 10 September, Tunku Besar of Tampin, Tunku Syed Razman Tunku Syed Idrus Al-Qadri, was elected as the new president of the Negeri Sembilan Football Association (PBNS) for the period of 2018–2021.